sameerswarup/climate_plus_summer_2025/README.md

 **Intergovernmental Panel on Climate Change**

--   The **IPCC-EEZ-filter.RMD** script filters GeoTIFF raster data from the IPCC WGI Interactive Atlas to retain only the pixel values that fall within global Exclusive Economic Zones (EEZs), as defined by the International Hydrographic Organization’s[ World EEZ v12](https://www.google.com/search?q=iho+world+eez&sca_esv=397bf5706f45ee43&sxsrf=AE3TifPPtJIQ7_bTM4mDIMB2h6SVg4WaRA%3A1753196356770&ei=RKd_aM7dLoqf5NoPweTR8Q4&ved=0ahUKEwjOj8Sw3dCOAxWKD1kFHUFyNO4Q4dUDCBA&uact=5&oq=iho+world+eez&gs_lp=Egxnd3Mtd2l6LXNlcnAiDWlobyB3b3JsZCBlZXoyBRAhGKABMgUQIRigATIFECEYoAEyBRAhGKABMgUQIRigATIFECEYnwVIvBtQrANY8hpwAXgEkAEBmAGOAqAB2AuqAQU2LjYuMbgBA8gBAPgBAZgCEKACwAvCAgQQABhHwgIEECMYJ8ICChAjGIAEGCcYigXCAg0QIxjwBRiABBgnGIoFwgILEAAYgAQYkQIYigXCAgoQABiABBhDGIoFwgIQEC4YgAQYQxjHARiKBRivAcICDRAuGIAEGEMY1AIYigXCAgsQABiABBixAxiDAcICCBAAGIAEGLEDwgIREC4YgAQYsQMY0QMYgwEYxwHCAhEQLhiABBiSAxjHARiOBRivAcICCxAAGIAEGLEDGMkDwgILEAAYgAQYkgMYigXCAgoQABiABBixAxgKwgIQEC4YgAQY0QMYFBiHAhjHAcICBRAAGIAEwgIKEAAYgAQYFBiHAsICChAAGIAEGMkDGArCAggQABgWGAoYHsICBhAAGBYYHsICCxAAGIAEGIYDGIoFwgIIEAAYgAQYogTCAgUQIRirApgDAIgGAZAGCJIHBTkuNi4xoAfTa7IHBTUuNi4xuAe1C8IHBjAuMTEuNcgHJw&sclient=gws-wiz-serp) shapefile (released 2023-10-25, 122 MB).
+-   The **IPCC-EEZ-filter.RMD** script filters GeoTIFF raster data from the IPCC WGI Interactive Atlas to retain only the pixel values that fall within global Exclusive Economic Zones (EEZs), as defined by the International Hydrographic Organization’s[World EEZ v12](https://www.google.com/search?q=iho+world+eez&sca_esv=397bf5706f45ee43&sxsrf=AE3TifPPtJIQ7_bTM4mDIMB2h6SVg4WaRA%3A1753196356770&ei=RKd_aM7dLoqf5NoPweTR8Q4&ved=0ahUKEwjOj8Sw3dCOAxWKD1kFHUFyNO4Q4dUDCBA&uact=5&oq=iho+world+eez&gs_lp=Egxnd3Mtd2l6LXNlcnAiDWlobyB3b3JsZCBlZXoyBRAhGKABMgUQIRigATIFECEYoAEyBRAhGKABMgUQIRigATIFECEYnwVIvBtQrANY8hpwAXgEkAEBmAGOAqAB2AuqAQU2LjYuMbgBA8gBAPgBAZgCEKACwAvCAgQQABhHwgIEECMYJ8ICChAjGIAEGCcYigXCAg0QIxjwBRiABBgnGIoFwgILEAAYgAQYkQIYigXCAgoQABiABBhDGIoFwgIQEC4YgAQYQxjHARiKBRivAcICDRAuGIAEGEMY1AIYigXCAgsQABiABBixAxiDAcICCBAAGIAEGLEDwgIREC4YgAQYsQMY0QMYgwEYxwHCAhEQLhiABBiSAxjHARiOBRivAcICCxAAGIAEGLEDGMkDwgILEAAYgAQYkgMYigXCAgoQABiABBixAxgKwgIQEC4YgAQY0QMYFBiHAhjHAcICBRAAGIAEwgIKEAAYgAQYFBiHAsICChAAGIAEGMkDGArCAggQABgWGAoYHsICBhAAGBYYHsICCxAAGIAEGIYDGIoFwgIIEAAYgAQYogTCAgUQIRirApgDAIgGAZAGCJIHBTkuNi4xoAfTa7IHBTUuNi4xuAe1C8IHBjAuMTEuNcgHJw&sclient=gws-wiz-serp) shapefile (released 2023-10-25, 122 MB).
 To perform the masking, the EEZ shapefile is first reprojected to match the coordinate reference system (CRS) of each raster.
 The raster is then cropped and masked using the reprojected EEZ boundaries.
 If desired, the final output raster can be extended to a global bounding box of -180 to 180 longitude and -90 to 90 latitude to ensure consistent spatial extent across all outputs.

 **National Oceanic and Atmospheric Administration**